MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 ---
-title: Use an event hub connection to stream data to your KQL Database in Real-time Analytics
+title: Use an event hub connection to stream data to your KQL Database in Real-Time Analytics
 description: Learn how to create a connection to Event Hubs and get data into your KQL Database. ms.reviewer: guregini ms.author: yaschust